ckwden/denck-jira/README.md

 python -m app.main
 ```

-The server will start using the default FastMCP HTTP transport.
+The server will start using the FastMCP SSE transport, which is required for OpenAI Agent Mode.